mdedetrich/linked-map/README.md

 ## Design

-The default implementation of an `scala.collection.immutable.OrderedMap` is a `scala.collection.immutable.VectorMap`, which is a composite data structure that internally stores a `scala.collection.immutable.HashMap` and `scala.collection.immutable.Vector`.
+The default implementation of an `scala.collection.immutable.LinkedMap` is a `scala.collection.immutable.VectorMap`, which is a composite data structure that internally stores a `scala.collection.immutable.HashMap` and `scala.collection.immutable.Vector`.